kyle-durnford/OCPW-Automation-Map-Check/README.md

     "FORGE_WEBHOOK_URL": "http://1234.ngrok.io",
 },
 ```
+**Node.js**
+Check if node is installed by typing `node -v`.
+If node is not installed please install [download here](https://nodejs.org/en/download/).

 **How to use this sample**

 Before you start the app, run `npm run sassy` to compile the sass files into main.css.

-Open `http://localhost:3000` to start the app, if first time, click on `Define Activity`, upload a dwg file that contais civil 3d parcel objects, select the `Activity` and, finally, `Start workitem`.
+Open `http://localhost:3000` to start the app, upload a dwg file that contais civil 3d parcel objects, fill out the form and finally `Start workitem`.

 # Further Reading